resourceguru/api-docs/endpoints/webhooks.md

 This will return `201 Created`, with the location of the new webhook in the Location header along with the current JSON representation of the webhook if the creation was successful.
-If the user does not have administrative priveleges, you'll see `403 Forbidden`.
+If the user does not have administrative privileges, you'll see `403 Forbidden`.

 ## Update a Webhook

 * `PUT /v1/:subdomain/webhooks/1` will update the webhook from the parameters passed and return the JSON representation of the updated webhook.
-If the user does not have administrative priveleges, you'll see `403 Forbidden`.
+If the user does not have administrative privileges, you'll see `403 Forbidden`.
 If the user tries to specify a user_id when updating the webhook, '422 Unprocessable Entity' will be returned as the user_id is the point of reference to the creator of the webhook which should not be modified.